yiwenzcmu/MLIP_Lab7/README.md

 To receive credit for this lab, please show your all deliverables to the TA during recitation.

 ## Deliverables
-- [ ] Show correct configuration of a Jenkins pipeline on **forked [Lab6 Github Repo](https://github.com/JayYu0116/MLIP_Lab6/)**.
-The build process must automatically fetch Jenkinsfile and run pipeline according to it.
+- [ ] Show the logs of successfully launched MLFlow Tracking Server in the terminal and the UI interface of MLFlow Tracking Server.
+Explain to TA your process of setting up the environment for this lab.
 - [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
 Explain your understanding of what the given Jenkinsfile does.
 - [ ] Complete the `test_data_split` function in `test.py` to test data split step.